dozexdoze/12_12/README.md

 - Design alterations to the contact form and make it responsive.
 - Introduction of animation on image gallery zoom and contact form.
 - Introduction of custom cursor, reacting to CD animation, image gallery and buttons.
 - Vertical responsiveness on desktop, landscape mode for ipad/tablet, landscape mode for mobile.

 ---

+#### Future changes
+- Once approved it is intended to make applications more agile, and less dependent on a third party (facebook, googleform).
+- Develop section about the participating artists for each year.

+---